tarwn/lessthandot-hugo/blogs/content/posts/2016-12-28-transactional-replication-from-availability-groups-to-azure-sql-database-part-3-the-publisher.md

 ### Setting up the replication publisher

-You&#8217;ll need to start by configuring the AG current primary as Publisher.
+You'll need to start by configuring the AG current primary as Publisher.
 (In this demo, this is SQL2014AG2.)
-Then, you&#8217;ll need to configure the distributor that we set up in step 2 to use the AG listener name, rather than the server name.
+Then, you'll need to configure the distributor that we set up in step 2 to use the AG listener name, rather than the server name.

 Log into the primary &#8211; SQL2014AG2.